graillus/workshop-kubernetes/workshop/part_4/README.md

 ### Ingress

-Before creating our Ingress, let's create an other Deployment and Service
+Before creating our Ingress, let's create an other Deployment and Service.

 Create a second service and deployment `my-other-app`
 ```bash